RedFox86/Modern-Temperature/README.md

 - A: No!
 Although, out of all my mods, this one is the one I'm most likely to port.

 - Q: I have a question / issue / bug report!
-- A: Come report it on the issue tracker (here)[https://github.com/RedFox86/Modern-Temperature/issues]!
+- A: Come report it on the issue tracker [here](https://github.com/RedFox86/Modern-Temperature/issues)!

-This project is created under the (MIT License)[https://opensource.org/license/mit] You are free to use this mod in your modpack :P
+This project is created under the [MIT License](https://opensource.org/license/mit) You are free to use this mod in your modpack :P